-SOUTHINGTON - Ty Nogeic powered a pair of two-run home runs and a two-run single, driving in six runs to lead Farmington to an 8-3 victory over Southington South to capture its third straight Little League Baseball District 5 tournament championship Thursday at Recreation Park.
+SOUTHINGTON - Ty Nogeic powered a two-run home run and a two-run single, driving in four runs to lead Farmington to an 8-3 victory over Southington South to capture its third straight Little League Baseball District 5 tournament championship Thursday at Recreation Park.

 The district tournament is the first step in the path toward a state title and a trip to Bristol for the New England Regional, and eventually a chance for the Little League World Series.

 Peyton Miller’s solo shot and Nogiec’s two-run homer, both in the third inning, gave Farmington a 5-2 lead.
 Southington South cut its deficit to 5-3, but Nogeic plated two more runs in the fourth for a commanding 8-3 lead.

 “For that team, they have a bunch of different kids that can all put the ball in play,” Southington South head coach Curtis Migliore said.
 “They spread it around.”